An abscess in the mouth is not the most pleasant thing to experience.

 However, the possibility of delaying extraction will be looked at.

 X-rays and any anesthetic, be that local or general, can theoretically have a negative effect during pregnancy.
 Generally dental professionals wish to avoid unnecessary stress or harm to the mother or baby.

-Guidance given to to dentists about x-rays, explains that the radiation dose to the pelvic area is so small that potential risk to a developing baby is almost zero.
+Guidance given to dentists about x-rays, explains that the radiation dose to the pelvic area is so small that potential risk to a developing baby is almost zero.
 For this reason x-rays during pregnancy are, for the most part, safe.
-However if a pregnant women decides she does not want an x-ray, this will always be respected.
+However if a pregnant woman decides she does not want an x-ray, this will always be respected.

 In reality, dental professionals prefer to wait as long as is feasibly possible before undertaking treatment on pregnant women.
 Ideally permanent treatment would be undertaken once the pregnancy has ended.